 Otherwise, it’s easy to use almond flour as a substitute for regular flour in banana bread recipes.
 Also, there are many almond flour banana bread recipes online that you can turn to.

 Many say that banana bread that’s made using almond flour is especially delicious.
-If you’d like to make a type of banana bread that adheres to the “keto” diet, you can do so using almond flour.
+If you’d like to make a type that adheres to the “keto” diet, you can do so using almond flour.

 Can You Use Coconut Flour?